 Six years on, finding out what affected people think is no longer front page news but the participation revolution, as it was optimistically called at the World Humanitarian Summit in May, has yet to ignite.
-Although there is some progress, there are still barriers to including people we once labeled ‘beneficiaries’ as full partners.
+Although there is some progress, there are still barriers to including people we once labelled ‘beneficiaries’ as full partners.

 The good news is that we are no longer stuck in the lip-service phase, with a hard core of donors now providing additional funds for listening and communicating.
-We also have a critical mass of accountability organizations that have spent the last few years honing their methodologies and, increasingly, cooperating with one another.
+We also have a critical mass of accountability organisations that have spent the last few years honing their methodologies and, increasingly, cooperating with one another.

-To these efforts, add a growing number of operational organizations that seek to include the voice of affected people in what they do.
-And research groups, like the Active Learning Network for Accountability and Performance in Humanitarian Action (ALNAP) and Overseas Development Institute’s (ODI) Humanitarian Policy Group, have provided evidence that accountability to affected people is not just right but also smart because it leads to better, more effective programs.
+To these efforts, add a growing number of operational organisations that seek to include the voice of affected people in what they do.
+And research groups, like the Active Learning Network for Accountability and Performance in Humanitarian Action (ALNAP) and Overseas Development Institute’s (ODI) Humanitarian Policy Group, have provided evidence that accountability to affected people is not just right but also smart because it leads to better, more effective programmes.

 Why is going the last mile proving such a challenge?